 The primary characteristic of a legit “beach body” is the presence of lean six-pack abs.
 Your body cannot be considered “beach” if you have a fat gut leading the way when you walk.

-The other part of a complete beach body is having some muscle mass at the right places.
-For men the right places are the arms, chest and lats while for women it’s the lower body.
+The other part of a complete beach body is extra muscle mass at the right places.
+For men, the right places are the arms, chest, and lats whereas for women it’s the lower body.
 That’s it.
 There is nothing more to the look of a classic beach body.

-With that said, I can see why the general population is more attracted to beach body programs instead of the alternatives coming from the permabulking department.
-Most people would rather be the skinny person with a nice set of six pack abs doing push-ups in the park than the fatso squatting heavy weights for the sake of squatting heavy weights.
+Having said that, I can see why the general population is more attracted to beach body programs instead of the alternatives coming from the permabulking department.
+Most people would rather be skinny with a nice set of six pack abs than fatsos squatting heavy weights for the sake of squatting heavy weights.